PavelBashtrykov/RepEnTools/README.md

 - If the path to RepEnTools' default reference directories needs adjustment, then run nano ~/.bashrc, scroll to the end of the text, adjust the directory names, save by pressing ctrl+X,Y, and run $ source ~/.bashrc.

 - If you get the error "Permission denied", then run the setup and source commands.

+- We have now (05/2024) updated the shell scripts to convert all CRLF to LF.
+In systems without users you may need to change the scripts from usr/bin/bash to bin/bash.

+- Expert users: You may wish to hard-code using all (or less) CPU threads by changing CORES=2 to `CORES=$(nproc --all)-INT` for INT=0,1,2...
+We use this on the *dedicated* commodity desktop machine to commit *ALL* resources.

+- Expert users: The scripts can be modified for modular usage, including mapping multiple samples, mapping SE datasets, changing mapping settings etc. On our testing commodity desktop machine, the computations run as fast as on usegalaxy.eu.

+- Expert analysis: the aggregated rmsk_multiple_feature_counts.txt you create must have the correct header (1st line).
+See exemplary file.

 ## Contributions
 - MC designed the RepEnTools analysis and the pipeline